-In fact, Mike Piper, a previous GRS contributor, shared how you can create a lifetime income by purchasing the right annuity.
+In fact, Mike Piper, a previous GRS contributor, shared how you can create retirement income by purchasing the right annuity.

 But like any investment, buy with caution.
 And be wary of commission-hungry, shady advisers just looking to make a sale vs. matching you with an investment that works toward your financial goals.

 Last but certainly not least, investing in yourself can pay dramatic dividends.
 I have personally done this in a variety of ways.
-Besides getting my CFP® certification, the other major investment I made in myself was signing up for a coaching program.
+Besides getting my CFP certification — certified financial planner — another major investment I made in myself was signing up for a coaching program.

 I can’t blame you if you’re skeptical about coaching programs.
 I was too.
 It’s been more than three years since I signed up for The Strategic Coaching program and it has literally been the best investment I ever made.
 The mentoring has allowed me to grow my business significantly, and the return on what I paid has been tremendous.
 It makes a 9 percent return in the stock market look like nothing.